Closures, currying, function composition as your new friends

 Intro

 In this article, we will discuss the basics of functional programming.
-You will learn what is pure function, composition, the currying technique and the closure mechanism.
+We'll learn what is pure function, composition, currying and the closure.

 When writing functional code, you can get the impression that it is very difficult to understand at first.
 I agree with that.